Josef Lada

 Josef Lada (17 December 1887 – 14 December 1957) was a Czech painter, illustrator, cartoonist and writer.
 He was pioneer of the Czech comicbook tradition and founder of the "Czech modern fairytale" genre.
-He is considered one of the greatest Czech artists of all times – which is also what the world-famous Pablo Picasso had claimed him to be.
+He is considered one of the greatest Czech artists of all times – which is also what the artist Pablo Picasso had claimed him to be.
 He is best known for his children's books and as the illustrator of Jaroslav Hašek's World War I novel The Good Soldier Švejk.
 He's an author of over 15,000 illustrations (both colour and black and white) and more than 600 paintings.
-The main themes and motives of his work include the following; home village Hrusice, water goblins and sprites, night watchmen, pub fights and the traditional pig-slaughter.
+The main themes and motives of his work include the following: home village Hrusice, water goblins and sprites, night watchmen, pub fights and the traditional pig-slaughter.